 That last argument is where I fail to see the logic.
 How does wearing the teeshirts give the impression everything is fine?
 Logically, if everything is fine then there is no need to wear the shirts and wearing the shirts is a statement that everything is not fine.

 The protest sends a mixed message when collective action is needed.
-If everyone is allowed to decide whether there is a problem or not, then we can't criticise Liverpool or Chelsea for making a determination that differs from ours.
+If everyone is allowed to decide whether there is a problem or not, then we can't criticise victims or Chelsea for making a determination that differs from ours.

 Far better would be to support the Kick It Out message and use the media coverage as an opportunity to argue why it needs to go further.
 Kick it Out has no powers and all they can do is bring awareness.
 Their campaign has been undermined.
 What does that serve?